HudsonMcKinney/TelloProjects/README.md

-Holds Different projects for the tello drone
+Holds different projects for the tello drone